openstack/ironic/install-guide/source/include/trusted-boot.rst

 Trusted boot with partition image
 ---------------------------------

-Starting with the Liberty release, Ironic supports trusted boot with partition image.
+The Bare metal service supports trusted boot with partition images.
 This means at the end of the deployment process, when the node is rebooted with the new user image, ``trusted boot`` will be performed.
 It will measure the node's BIOS, boot loader, Option ROM and the Kernel/Ramdisk, to determine whether a bare metal node deployed by Ironic should be trusted.